puppeteer/puppeteer/docs/guides/locators.md

 # Locators

-Locators is an innovative, experimental API that combines the functionalities of waiting and actions into a unified unit.
+Locators is a new, experimental API that combines the functionalities of waiting and actions.
 With additional precondition checks, it enables automatic retries for failed actions, resulting in more reliable and less flaky automation scripts.